Yuanming-Song/gmx2charmm/README.md

 This repository contains scripts for converting GROMACS force field parameters to CHARMM format and tools for structure validation.

+## Updates

+### July 28, 2025
+- Fixed force constant conversion in `convert_to_charmm.sh` for bond and angle parameters.
+- In GROMACS, bond and angle energies are calculated as V(x) = k*x²/2, while CHARMM uses V(x) = k*x².
+- Updated conversion factors to divide bond and angle force constants by 2 when converting from GROMACS to CHARMM format.
+- Added Urey-Bradley (UB) terms support to angle parameter conversion.
+- GROMACS angle format: atom1 atom2 atom3 func θ0 kθ S0 KUB
+- CHARMM angle format: atom1 atom2 atom3 Kθ θ0 KUB S0
+- KUB force constants use bond force constant conversion (including divide by 2 from GROMACS to CHARMM).
+- S0 distances use length conversion (nm to Å).

 ## Citation

 The force field files used in this repository are from: